ArcBlock/abtnode-docs/src/developer/blocklet-cli/index.md

 ### Development

 Often you would like to deploy Blocklets to validate their behaviours.
-The command provides support to _install_, _start_ and _remove_ blocklets under development.
+The command provides support to _Launch_, _start_ and _remove_ blocklets under development.

 ```bash
 $ blocklet dev install